Spandan14/BlackJack/README.md

   // output and print the results and how much they won }
 public void startGame(Hand comHand) {
+  // shuffle the Shoe s
-  // Deal card from shoe s to userHand, then deal card to comHand, repeat once more
+  // Deal card from Shoe s to userHand, then deal card to comHand, print that card, repeat once more but don't print com's card this time around
-  // call isBlackjack for the computer's hand and the user's hand, and display the hand of the user on screen
+  // call isBlackjack for the computer's hand and the user's hand, and display the hand of the user on screen and
   // if anyone has blackjack, call calculate winnings appropriately (use isBlack as true if player has blackjack only) }
 public boolean isBlackjack(Hand h) {